orix-software/socketlib/docs/code/assembly.md

 * X Register : Socket id
 * Accumulator : Low ptr to store the buffer
-* Y Register : Low ptr to store the buffer
+* Y Register : High ptr to store the buffer

 ## socket